iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 1 reviews"/>
 </p>

+> Work in ER, around Covid patients constantly.
+Never alerted once.
+So there is clearly not enough user base for this app to be effective.<br> :date: __2021-05-08 18:35:53__

+> Stats like deaths and hospitalizations hasn't been updated in a month or more.
+Other stats are sometimes days late.
+Information has become useless.
+What else does this do besides track us?<br> :date: __2021-05-03 19:32:07__

 > Will never alkow my gov. To put out that im sick with covid if i was thats not right and the person who develoved the app ahould ve fined<br> :date: __2021-04-28 14:02:32__

 > This app is becoming increasingly useless as the number of people getting fully vaccinated increases, and as it fails to gather vaccination data.
 IF THIS CONDITION CONTINUES, I'LL HAVE NO CHOICE BUT TO UN-INSTALL THIS APP.
 I SUGGEST THAT OTHERS DO THE SAME.
 I suggest changing the data that you gather to include: - vaccination info (if obtained, what type, when #1, when #2, etc) - positive/negative test results - self-reported symptoms.
 All the above can be very useful public health data.<br> :date: __2021-04-21 18:29:36__